Bash commands are mainly supported in MacOS, Linux but also support in Windows. You can use integrated tools for using bash on these platforms.

 2alias yourAlias='cd /usr/'

-3alias yourAlias=cd /usr/ # windows
+3alias yourAlias=cd /usr/ # windows1# CALL

-1# LIST OF ALIASES
+2yourAlias1# LIST OF ALIASES

 2alias

-3alias abc # "abs" stands for what?
+3alias abc # "abs" stands for what?1# remove an alias

-1# group of commands
+2unalias abc1# group of commands

 2my_alias() {